VLSI-EDA/PoC/docs/PoC/io/pmod/pmod_KYPD.rst

 pmod_KYPD
 #########

 This module drives a 4-bit one-cold encoded column vector to read back a 4-bit rows vector.
 By scanning column-by-column it's possible to extract the current button state of the whole keypad.
-This wrapper converts the high-active signals from io_KeyPadScanner to low-active signals for the pmod.
+This wrapper converts the high-active signals from :doc:`PoC.io.KeypadScanner <../io_KeyPadScanner>` to low-active signals for the pmod.
 An additional debounce circuit filters the button signals.
 The scan frequency and bounce time can be configured.

 .. rubric:: Entity Declaration: